 - Cathye Smithwicks book "Dental Benefits: A Guide to Managed Plans" which can be purchased through Cathye Smithwick at firstname.lastname@example.org

 - ADA CDT Current Dental Terminology

 - AHIP Dental Benefits "An Overview of Dental Benefits and Dental Plans" which will be supplied after your application is accepted

-To mintain certification, Certified Dental Consultants must maintain continuous membership in AADC, must be an AADC active member in good standing and must meet a rolling "three of five" Spring Workshop attendance requirement.
+To mintain certification, Certified Dental Consultants must maintain continuous membership in AADC, must be an AADC active member in good standing and must meet a rolling in-person "three of five" Spring Workshop attendance requirement.
 In order for a Spring Workshop attendance to count toward this maintenance requirement, you must attend at least two full days of said Workshop.
 If you are unable to fulfill your continuous membership or the "three of five" Workshops requirement, re-examination will be necessary to regain certification.
 In severe cases of illness or extenuating circumstances a Workshop Waiver Request may be applied for approval.

 Maintance: 2020 will not be included to retain certification (3 out of last 5 years) For example to maintain 2023 CDC one must have attended three workshops out of years 2018, 2019, 2021, 2022, 2023.
 The in-person requirement is waived for the year 2021 since it was held virtually and in 2022 because AADC required vaccination.
 However, for maintenance you must have attended virtually if you did not attend in-person.